 This is similar for Gradle, Ivy and Buildr.
 The version must be exactly the same as the optaplannercore version used (which is automatically the case if you import optaplanner-bom).

 If you use ANT, you've probably already copied the required jars from the download zip's binaries directory.

 14.2.2.
-Build And Run A PlannerBenchmark
+Run a Simple Benchmark